Meriwether Lewis, Master Mason

 The All Seeing Eye

-The moon, another Lesser Light, and an emblem of Wisdom, looks out from among the seven stars of the constellation Pleiades, a focal point in the Heavens (Job 9:8-9; Amos 5:8; Job 38:31-32).2 The figures on this globe and the one opposite represent Heaven and Earth, respectively.
+he moon, another Lesser Light, and an emblem of Wisdom, looks out from among the seven stars of the constellation Pleiades, a focal point in the Heavens (Job 9:8-9; Amos 5:8; Job 38:31-32).
+The figures on this globe and the one opposite represent Heaven and Earth, respectively.

 Faintly seen on each side and above the Bible are single candles in brass candlesticks, which represent the three stages of the sun and the seats of the three main officers and guides of a Lodge.
 At one side is the rising sun represented by the Worshipful Master, whose seat is on the east side of the Lodge; above is the mid-day sun in the south, where the Junior Warden is seated; on the west side is the setting sun, represented by the Senior Warden's chair.

-Two years after the Corps of Discovery's return, Lewis, then Governor of Louisiana Territory, was instrumental in establishing the first Lodge in that city, and on September 16, 1808, by authority of the Pennsylvania Grand Lodge, he was installed as Master of the Saint Louis Lodge No. 111.
-In September of the following year he left St. Louis on what was to be the final journey of his life, first relinquishing his Master's chair to Frederick Bates, the Secretary of the Territory and acting governor during Lewis's absences.6
+Two years after the Corps of Discovery's return, Lewis, then the Governor of Louisiana Territory, was instrumental in establishing the first Lodge in St. Louis, and on September 16, 1808, by authority of the Pennsylvania Grand Lodge, he was installed as Master of the new Lodge No. 111.
+In September of the following year he left the city on what was to be the final journey of his life, first relinquishing his Master's chair to Frederick Bates, the Secretary of the Territory and acting governor during Lewis's absences.7

 1. Thomas Smith Webb (1771-1819), The Freemason's Monitor (Albany, New York: Spencer & Webb, 1797), 10, 21.
 Webb's influential book furthered the expansion of Freemasonry in the U.S. during the first two decades of the nineteenth century.
 More than sixteen thousand copies were sold by 1807, and eight editions were published during the author's lifetime.